joshuabaroni/NaiveBayesPractice/README.md

 Basic Naive Bayes AI approach written in Java

 ## Purpose of This Project
-- Naive Bayes is one of the most fundamental AI algorithms in existence.
+- Naive Bayes is a stepping stone algorithm to understand how to effectively utilize machine learning.
 It takes on a simple approach: Predict the class of a new input response instance based off of similar instances whose classes are known.

-## Project Concept
-### Overview
-- Using probability as its primary tool, Naive Bayes compares previous responses and their correlation to a class output to predict what the final response of a new class will be.
-- Any new output successfully predicted will serve as reinforcement learning to improve the accuracy of the algorithm's future predictions.

 ### Bayes Theorem
 - P(A|C) = [P(C|A)*P(A)]/[P(C)]
   - Posterior: P(A | C)